AICC/CMI-5_Spec_Current/cmi5_spec.md

 An AU MUST:

 * Implement the runtime launch interface as defined in Section 8.
-* Implement runtime communication as defined in the xAPI Specification.
+* Implement runtime communication as defined in xAPI.
 * Implement State API requirements in this specification as defined in Section 10.
 * Implement Profile API requirements in this specification as defined in Section 11.
 * Implement Statement API requirements as defined in Section 7.1.